2026 Illinois House of Representatives election: District 95

-The incumbent is Republican Michael Coffey, who has not yet stated if she will run for re-election in 2026.
+The incumbent is Republican Michael Coffey, who has not yet stated if he will run for re-election in 2026.

 District 96

 The incumbent is Democrat Sue Scherer, who has not yet stated if she will run for re-election in 2026.

 District 97

 The incumbent is Democrat Harry Benton, who has not yet stated if he will run for re-election in 2026.

 District 98

 The incumbent is Democrat Natalie Manley, who has not yet stated if she will run for re-election in 2026.

 District 99

 The incumbent is Republican Kyle Moore, who is running for re-election.

 District 100

 The incumbent is Republican C. D. Davidsmeyer, who is running for re-election.

 District 101

-The incumbent is Republican Chris Miller, who has not yet stated if he will run for re-election in 2026.
+The incumbent is Republican Chris Miller, who is running for re-election.